rehierl/node-tree-outliner/about-seq-nodes.md

 Node `Y` is **merely subsequent to** `X`, if `Y` is subsequent, but not directly subsequent to `X` (i.e. there are nodes in between `X` and `Y`).

+* strictly subsequent => subsequent
+* subsequent => not necessarily strictly subsequent

-Consequently, a node that is strictly subsequent to another node is also subsequent to it.
-In contrary to that, a node that is subsequent to another node is not necessarily strictly subsequent to it (because there could be any number of other nodes in between).
+A node that is strictly subsequent to another node is also subsequent to it.
+In contrary to that, a node that is subsequent to another node is not necessarily strictly subsequent to it (there could be any number of nodes in between).

 **structural relationship**: Both relations only state that `Y` will be entered after `X`.
 It can not be determined if `Y` will be exited before or after `X`